 Supported libraries

-constructor and call keys
+Visualisers continue to support constructor and call only.

 transparency: